 All Your Blue Diamonds Questions Answered by The Experts

 Blue diamonds are considered extremely rare and quite valuable.
 They are among the rarest colors in the color diamond family.
-Since blue diamonds are so unique, there are many questions that are frequently asked regarding their rarity, authenticity, color origin, and value.
+Since they are so unique, there are many questions that are frequently asked regarding their rarity, authenticity, color origin, and value.
 Here are several of these questions with relevant and insightful answers.

 1. Are Blue Diamonds Real?

 Yes, natural blue diamonds are absolutely real.
-Blue diamonds that have been found in nature with the blue coloring are “real.”
+Blue stones that have been found in nature with the blue coloring are “real.”
 Other diamonds that have been artificially treated to receive the blue coloring are not “real” even if they are authentic diamonds.
 There is a huge price difference between natural blue diamonds and artificially color-enhanced blue diamonds.
 Additionally, the two types of diamonds have different tones.

 2. What is a natural Blue Diamond?

 A blue diamond is a genuine diamond that has not been treated or enhanced in order to receive its color.
 It is important to verify that the stone is natural by looking at the GIA certificate where it says origin.
-If it is a real blue diamond the origin will say “natural.”
+If it is a real one the origin will say “natural.”
 Blue diamonds come in several shades including straight blue, grayish blue, violet-blue, and greenish blue.

 blue diamond colors

-Types of Blue diamonds, by color scale:
+Types of Blue diamonds by color scale:

 1st row: Light Blue,F. Light Blue, Fancy Blue, F. Intense Blue, F. Vivid Blue, F. Deep Blue, F.Intense Violetish Blue,